PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 This enables you to run on `localhost` or an IP address (if you set it up on a remote VM, i.e., Digital Ocean, Lightsail, Linode, Contabo), an unmodified Jupyter Notebook that has a self-signed certificate, and `jovyan` as the user.
 1. Run `buildhub.sh`
 2. When the script finishes, run the `starthub.sh` script
 3. Go to https://localhost on your Chrome browser to view the JupyterHub log in page.
 The default login name is "jovyan" and password is set in the `.env` file.
+If on a remote virtual machine, replace "localhost" with the machine's IP address.

 ## Round 2: Run `buildhub.sh` script with LetsEncrypt certificate
 Modify `.env` file LetsEncrypt section: